wmglab-duke/ascent/docs/source/index.rst

 **Cite the code (use the DOI for the version of code used):** |doi| **Musselman ED**, **Cariello JE**, Grill WM, Pelot NA.
 ASCENT (Automated Simulations to Characterize Electrical Nerve Thresholds): A Pipeline for Sample-Specific Computational Modeling of Electrical Stimulation of Peripheral Nerves.
 PLoS Comput Biol [Internet].
 2021, DOI: 10.5281/zenodo.5500260

+**ASCENT** is an open source platform for simulating peripheral nerve stimulation.
+To download the software, visit the `ASCENT GitHub repository <https://github.com/wmglab-duke/ascent>`_

 .. image:: uploads/ascent_media_release_v2.png